-See the Introduction to learn about how to start new projects with our Visual Studio template extension, or our dotnet new project template or using our Starter Kits.
+See the Introduction to learn about how to start new projects with our Visual Studio template extension, or our dotnet new project template.

 Currently cloudscribe Core supports NoDb file system storage, or EntityFrameowkrCore with either Microsoft Sql Server, PostgreSql, or MySql.

 When you first run cloudscribe Core it automatically creates the first tenant/site, and a user with administrator role.
 You can login as firstname.lastname@example.org with the password admin.
 Be sure to change those account credentials before deploying your site.